creative-area/docker-aws/README.md

 ## Use case

-Let's say for example you want to periodicaly backup your MySQL database (running in another Docker container) to an S3 bucket.
+Let's say for example you want to periodically backup your MySQL database (running in another Docker container) to an S3 bucket.
 You could setup a daily cronjob on your host that run the following command:

 ```bash
 docker run --rm -i \